Pioannid/GitHubScrap/README.md

 To scrape the repository on the main branch and save the output to output.txt:

-github-scrapper https://github.com/Pioannid/GitHubScrapper --branch main --output output.txt
+github-scrap https://github.com/Pioannid/GitHubScrap --branch main --output output.txt

-If you run github-scrapper without any arguments, the tool will display the help message listing all these options.

 License